Quantum-Accelerators/quacc/docs/install/codes.md

     [tblite](https://github.com/tblite/tblite) is a code that interfaces with the xtb package for running GFN-xTB calculations.

 If you plan to use tblite with quacc, you will need to install the tblite interface with ASE support.
-This can be done via `pip install tblite[ase]` if on Linux.
+This can be done via `pip install git+https://github.com/Quantum-Accelerators/quacc.git[tblite]` if on Linux.
 If you are using a Mac, it can be installed via `conda install -c conda-forge tblite-python`.

 ## VASP